The Projects and Construction Review: Belgium

 - unsecured creditors, who are treated equally: the net proceeds from the debtor assets are distributed in proportion to their claim.

 i Licensing, social dumping and work permits

 A number of safeguards are in place to protect the social rights of posted workers, according to the Posting of Workers Directive (Directive 96/71/EC), adopted in 1996 and in force since December 1999.
-On 21 June 2018, the Directive amending the Posted Workers Directive was adopted by the EU.
-Member States have two years to implement the revised Posted Workers Directive.
+On 21 June 2018, the Directive amending the Posted Workers Directive was adopted by the EU, which came into force in Belgium on 30 July 2020 through the Act of 12 June 2020 on posted workers.
 Posted workers are subject to the host country's laws, regulations or administrative provisions concerning: